meridian-tcs/meaningful-tostring/README.md

 And this is all that Meaningful `ToString()` does!

 ## Requirements
-Meaningful `ToString()` can be used in the following environments:
+Meaningful `ToString()` is a .NET Standard 1.0 library, and can be used in the following .NET environments:

-- dotnet Core (CoreCLR) 2 projects;
+- dotnet Core (CoreCLR) projects (versions 1 and up);
-- full-fat .NET framework, v4.6.1 and beyond
+- full-fat .NET framework, v4.5 and beyond

 ## Quick Start Guide
 1. **Include the NuGet package:**